oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/lsu_control/README.md

 To check which LSU is used:

 1. Navigate to the Graph Viewer (System Viewers > Graph Viewer).
-   *  In this view, click on any Kernel basic block on the left pane, all blue icons in the graph refer to external memory LSUs, click on them for more details.
+   *  In this view, click on any Kernel basic block on the left pane.
+All blue icons in the graph refer to external memory LSUs.
+Click on them for more details.
-   *  The word "LD" denotes a load and the word "ST" denotes the store.
+   *  The word "LD" denotes a load, and the word "ST" denotes the store.
 Feel free to explore the graphs.
 2. In the Kernel pane, click on the label ```KernelPrefetch.B1``` to see a blue LD icon.
    *  Hovering over this icon should indicate that a prefetching LSU was inferred.
 3. In the Kernel pane, click on the label ```KernelBurst.B1``` to see a blue LD icon.